 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-DayTraders gets you funded faster, with an estimated ~2 days to first payout (2d eval).
+DayTraders gets you funded faster, with an estimated ~42 days to first payout (2d eval + 8d winning + 32d processing).
 Tradeify has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 DayTraders requires your best day to be no more than 50% of total profit.

 When comparing withdrawal frequency, the gap between payouts matters.
-DayTraders has no minimum profitable days requirement between withdrawals.
-Tradeify requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+DayTraders requires 8 profitable trading days between each withdrawal, while Tradeify requires 5 profitable trading days.
+At 20 trading days per month, that means DayTraders can request roughly 2 payouts per month versus Tradeify's 4.

 News trading allowed · Only 2 min trading days